 To volunteer with NMDR as an individual, please follow these steps first.
 You MUST complete these steps and your Orientation PRIOR TO volunteering.

 Youth volunteers must be at least 13.
 Those between the ages of 13-15 must be accompanied and supervised by a parent at all times until they have been approved to volunteer on their own.
 All volunteers must commit to:

 - Join at least one volunteering team.
-Team descriptions are available in the Handbook (note: Handbook is under construction).
+Team descriptions are available in the Handbook (see link below)